‘You are strong when you know your weaknesses. You are beautiful when you appreciate your flaws’

 She was a godsend – she had been in the wig trade for many years and understood exactly how traumatic hair loss can be.
 She wisely recommended I go for a style something similar to my own style in order to adjust psychologically.
 She warned that it was going to be difficult at first, that even though I may like what I see in the mirror, it would take time to accept it was me.

-The decision of getting a wig was not an easy one.
+Getting a wig was not an easy one.
 It initially filled me with horror.
 I was convinced I would look like I had a dead ferret perched on my head…

 However, when I went with my folks to fetch my first wig and that kind lady showed me how to fit it, I was delighted.
 No more worrying are all the patches covered, what if the wind blows and they are revealed?